 Roles refer to data collection on a single host.
 It's the very first thing you'll think about when deploying Vector.
 For example, are you operationally proficient and comfortable installing Vector directly on each of your host?
 Or are you an app developer only concerned with data collection for your service?
 Each context requires a different deployment strategy!
 To solve this, we've broken down deploying Vector into three basic strategies.
 These are best explained with diagrams, and covered in more detail in our docs.

-Topologies refer to the high-level network that your Vector instances create to get data from A to B -- the zoomed out perspective.
+Pipelines refer to the high-level network that your Vector instances create to get data from A to B -- the zoomed out perspective.
 This, again, is largely dependent on your environment and downstream storages.
 We've broken these down into three basic examples.
-Use these as guidelines to form your own topology.
+Use these as guidelines to form your own pipelines.
 These are best explained with diagrams, and covered in more detail in our docs.

 Now it's time to get to business!
 This tutorial will walk through the simple act of deploying Vector within your environment.